 Many people love the simplicity of owning Comet Goldfish.
 They are very easy to care for and look awesome swimming around.
 There can be some issues with pairing tank mates since Comets like a bit of a cooler temperature.

 But there are still several fish that work well alongside the Comet.
 Comet Goldfish do very well in ponds where they can explore the space.
 For being such little fish, they sure do love having tons of room to swim—the more, the better.

 These beauties are also interesting to watch since they are so interactive and alert.
 They will add character to your pond or aquarium—permitting that living conditions are compatible.

 How Much Do Comet Goldfish Cost?

 Comet Goldfish are commonly used as feeder fish because of their size, so their price reflects that.
-Most Comet Goldfish are under a dollar per fish—many ranging from .20 to .50 cents.
+Most Comet Goldfish are under a dollar per fish—many ranging from $0.20 to $0.50.